Date: 5 July 2010

 are not as uncommon as was previously thought, particularly during the past

-twelve thousand years
+twelve thousand years.
+Much evidence

-that humanity witnessed, and was affected by, the break-up
+suggests that humanity witnessed, and was affected by, the break-up

 of a very large comet over this time period.
 Astronomers,